jackmuva/ryokan-os/README.md

 # ryokan-os
 ## Getting Started
-Run `npx http-server` to start web server
+Run `live-server` to start web server

 ## Current Plan
 Ryokan is a 2D metaverse application with nostalgic RPG components.
 Ryokan's aim is to be a fulfilling experience